MikroTik WireGuard VPN: Complete Dual-Stack IPv4/IPv6 Configuration

 public-key | Client’s public key | Identifies and authenticates the client |

-preshared-key | Shared secret | Additional symmetric encryption layer (post-quantum security) |
+preshared-key | auto / shared secret | Additional symmetric encryption layer (post-quantum security) |

 allowed-address | Client IP(s) | IPs the client can use; also acts as routing table |